Pedulla leads Virginia Tech against Virginia after 33-point game - WTOP News

 BOTTOM LINE: Virginia Tech visits the Virginia Cavaliers after Sean Pedulla scored 33 points in Virginia Tech’s 75-71 loss to the Miami Hurricanes.

-The Cavaliers are 9-0 in home games.
-Virginia is fourth in the ACC with 15.4 assists per game led by Reece Beekman averaging 5.9.
+The Cavaliers have gone 9-0 in home games.
+Virginia has a 3-0 record in one-possession games.

-Virginia’s average of 6.4 made 3-pointers per game this season is only 0.2 fewer made shots on average than the 6.6 per game Virginia Tech gives up.
-Virginia Tech has shot at a 46.1% rate from the field this season, 6.6 percentage points higher than the 39.5% shooting opponents of Virginia have averaged.
+Virginia’s average of 6.4 made 3-pointers per game this season is only 0.2 fewer made shots on average than the 6.6 per game Virginia Tech allows.
+Virginia Tech has shot at a 46.1% clip from the field this season, 6.6 percentage points above the 39.5% shooting opponents of Virginia have averaged.

-The Cavaliers and Hokies match up Wednesday for the first time in conference play this season.

-TOP PERFORMERS: Beekman is shooting 46.4% and averaging 12.7 points for the Cavaliers.
-Isaac McKneely is averaging 12.5 points over the last 10 games for Virginia.
+TOP PERFORMERS: Ryan Dunn is averaging 9.8 points, 6.6 rebounds, two steals and 2.1 blocks for the Cavaliers.
+Reece Beekman is averaging 13.2 points over the last 10 games for Virginia.

 Pedulla is averaging 16.1 points and 4.1 assists for the Hokies.
-Tyler Nickel is averaging 1.7 made 3-pointers over the last 10 games for Virginia Tech.
+Lynn Kidd is averaging 13.4 points over the last 10 games for Virginia Tech.

 LAST 10 GAMES: Cavaliers: 6-4, averaging 64.7 points, 32.1 rebounds, 16.1 assists, 7.9 steals and 4.1 blocks per game while shooting 44.1% from the field.
 Their opponents have averaged 60.2 points per game.